nojronatron/file-sync-win/README.md

 Open Windows Firewall Advanced Settings and create 2 new rules, one for TCP, and one for UDP, in the Public profile (or All Profiles):

-- TCP: Allow inbound traffic on port 5000.
+- TCP: Allow inbound traffic on SERVER PORT.
-- UDP: Allow inbound traffic on port 5001.
+- UDP: Allow inbound traffic on SERVER PORT.
 - Program: `FileSyncAPI.exe`

 To help you diagnose connection issues, turn on Advanced Logging for the Windows Firewall to capture both types of actions: `Allow` and `Block`.
+Review the log after running the Client and Server to see if any traffic is being blocked.

 ## Project Structure